-Here's what you can expect through October 2017.
+Here's what you can expect through June 2020.

 These materials include broadcast messages dealing with current or calendar events, or pressing issues.
 Also included are correlating lesson plans with discussion generators and follow-up activities for all grade levels.

 If you are planning to use the weekly or monthly themes, it's important to know that because this content addresses many calendar events, these topics may or may not fit within the theme you choose for any particular week.

 "The program has been a great way to build a positive school climate and to begin to help

 students understand that they are responsible for their choices and the outcomes of these choices,

 Amy, Prevention Intervention Specialist - California

 Sometimes it's hard to imagine our world without the Internet, cell phones, and tablets.
 However, that's the world that some older citizens face because they don't have access to or don't know how to use the modern technology that we use every day.
 Students consider the idea of teaching elderly people how to use modern technology and also consider that they can learn from their elders.